Drug Evaluation Committee (6) Necessity of Contracts for Follow-up of Adverse Events after the Contract Term

 Therefore, it is generally considered that procedures such as renewal of the clinical trial agreement are not necessarily necessary.

-The same can be said for contractual items such as "preservation of records (GCP Article 9, Paragraph 9)," "preservation of confidentiality of subjects (GCP Article 11, Paragraph 11)," and "cooperation in inspection of source documents at the site upon request of the sponsor (GCP Article 14, Paragraph 14).
+The same can be said for contractual items such as "preservation of records (GCP Article 9, Paragraph 9)," "preservation of confidentiality of subjects (GCP Article 11, Paragraph 11)," and "cooperation in inspection of source documents of the site at the request of the sponsor (GCP Article 14, Paragraph 14).

 With the issuance of the GCP Guidance (December 28, 2012, Pharmaceutical Affairs Agency, Food and Drug Administration, No. 1228, Issue No. 7), the referenced article has been changed.